Philips C-PAP and Other Ventilator Machines Recalled Due To Toxic Foam

 Philips announced this week that internal testing revealed the PE-PUR sound abatement foam has the potential to “degrade into particles which may enter the device’s air pathway and be ingested or inhaled by the user, and the foam may off-gas certain chemicals.”
 Philips indicated the particulate matter and gases may be toxic to patients and could potentially cause cancer.

-To date, Philips has received several complaints of the devices causing patients headache, irritation, inflammation and respiratory issues after inhaling the polyester-based polyurethane foam, representing approximately 0.03 percent of devices sold in 2020.
+To date, Philips has received several complaints suggesting that users are experiencing potentially serious side effects from using the CPAP machines including headaches, irritation, inflammation and respiratory issues after inhaling the polyester-based polyurethane foam.

-An investigation by the manufacturer determined unapproved cleaning methods of the devices such as ozone and high heat and high humidity environments may be a contributing factor to the accelerated deteriorating of the PE-PUR sound abatement foam.
+The manufacturer has suggested that the use of unapproved cleaning methods like SoClean may cause the CPAP foam problems.
+Exposure to high heat and high humid environments may also be a contributing factor that accelerates deterioration of the PE-PUR sound abatement foam.
 However, an investigation is still ongoing.

-Owners of the Philips C-PAP and Bi-Level PAP machines, representing about 80% of the devices recalled, have been instructed to stop using the devices immediately, and to consult with their healthcare professional for an alternative.
+Owners of the recalled Philips C-PAP and Bi-Level PAP machines, representing about 80% of the impacted devices, have been instructed to stop using the devices immediately, and to consult with their healthcare professional for an alternative.

 The remaining 20% of the recalled devices are mechanical ventilators.
 Philips recommended doctors and patients using life-sustaining ventilators should first consider whether the potential danger from the foam outweighs other risks.

-The recall notice claims the company is working closely with regulatory agencies to provide customers a resolution which will include the deployment of updated instructions for use and a comprehensive repair and replacement program for the affected devices.
+The recall notice claims the company is working closely with regulatory agencies to provide customers a resolution which will include the deployment of updated instructions for use and a comprehensive CPAP machine repair and foam removal program for the recalled devices.

 Find out if you may have a lawsuit against Philips for failing to warn about toxic sound abatement foam in DreamStation sleep apnea machines.